A+ Certification Checklist

 - Many 4-year Universities in Missouri offer a benefit to students who graduate with A+ status; please look under the Resources heading on this page to find out more.

-- LPS is considered an Out-of-District school at MCC.
+- LPS is considered an In-District school at MCC.
 Tuition is paid according to a set amount per credit hour and does not include Individual Course fees, Supply fees or Books.
-Currently, MCC Out-of-District tuition for the 2020-2021 school year waas set at $190.00 per credit hour.
-Out-of-district (but in-state) tuition is still under review for the '21-22 school year.
+For more information about A+ at MCC click here.

 - To use A+ monies, students must enroll and attend full-time at a participating public community college or vocational/technical school, or private two-year vocational/technical school.
 (Students who have a disability as defined by Title II of the Americans with Disabilities Act and are unable to enroll full time because of their disability but are enrolled in at least six credit hours may be considered to be enrolled full time.)